orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 * Auto bumping:
   (See general principles section above.)
   - You are prohibited from autobump between different minor versions.
+In a simple semver example, 1.2.3 corresponds to major.minor.patch.
 It is better to manually bump by updating *DEPENDs and testing the package, then let it autobump for only patch fixes.
   - You may not autobump PYTHON_COMPAT to untested versions unless upstream states general versioning (e.g. python3) or the package historically works with any version.